jj2025-archive/quantum-time/Movie PITCHES/MOVIES.md

 # Movie Pitches

-The Present isn't a moment on a clock... it’s the active event horizon of reality.
-It is the decoherence front: the razor-thin, high-energy boundary where the "fuzzy" quantum superposition of the future is forcibly crushed into the single, hard fact of the past.
-The Present doesn't "exist" statically.
-It is the act of collapsing.
-Your consciousness isn't in time... *YOU* are the leading edge of this decoherence wave.
-You are the mechanism by which the universe turns "maybe" into "done."
+*The Present isn't a moment on a clock... it’s the active event horizon of reality.
+And YOU are the mechanism by which the universe turns "maybe" into "done."*

 by Josiah Rhys Jacobson, assisted by BraveAI and LeonardoAI (images)